j05u3/VTS/REALTIME_IMPLEMENTATION_PLAN_AND_CONTEXT/PLAN_REALTIME.md

 6. **`AudioBuffer.swift`** - Smart buffering for connection establishment
 7. **`PartialResultsManager.swift`** - Handles partial transcription display in popup

+NOTE: When creating these files from an coding agent, request the user to add them in Xcode before compiling so we don't run into issues.

 #### **Files to Modify (Update References):**

 1. **TranscriptionModels.swift** - Add real-time models, rename defaultModels to restModels, add realtimeModels